ckaestne/seai/lectures/22_safety/safety.md

 ![World vs Machine](machine-world.png)

-Software is not unsafe on its own; the control signals it generates may be
+* Software is not safe/unsafe on its own; control signals it generates may be

-Root of unsafety usually in wrong requirements & environmental assumptions
+* The root of unsafety is often in wrong requirements & environmental assumptions

 ----
 ## Recall: Requirement vs Specification